basm92/R_Introduction/README.md

 ## Developments & questions

-I plan to extend this course to cover various more advanced aspects of R, most importantly, web scraping (both client-side, and by using API's) and using time series analyses.
+I plan to extend this course to cover various more advanced aspects of R, most importantly, string-matching to match data from various sources, and web scraping (both client-side, and by using API's) and time series and panel analyses using various estimators.

 Please mail any questions and suggestions to a.h.machielsen@uu.nl!